smgaffey8/Sept2016DemoCode/week8/authentication/notes.md

 Essentially, a good first-party authentication strategy will use some form of encryption and hashing technique in order to protect users of a service.

-First-Party Auth : YOUR SRVER.
+First-Party Auth: YOUR SRVER.
 You are handling the auth.

 ### Hashing
 - Hashing protects plain-text values
 - Hashing is a ONE WAY THING.
 - Mathematically, the algorithm that hashes a plain text value is impossible to reverse.

 ### Encoding / Decoding
 - `%20` => Space (example of an encoded value)